Trapanese Pesto: how to easily prepare it at home!

 • Fresh basil

-A key aromatic herb that lends freshness and fragrance to pesto.
+An essential aromatic herb that gives freshness and fragrance to the pesto.

 • Garlic